pikawika/VUB-DP-Othello/README.md

 - Supplied and thus unedited files for assignment:
    - [fill.pl](fill.pl)
    - [io.pl](io.pl)
+      - Small note: report_illegal/0 was removed from the export of the module since it was not defined in the io library and gave errors.
 - The [assignment pdf](assignment.pdf)
 - Single loadable file with comments and methods as prescribed in the assignment
    - [Bontinck_Lennert_568702_VUB_Othello.pl](Bontinck_Lennert_568702_VUB_Othello.pl)